usnistgov/FIPS201/_FIPS201/authentication.md

 identity verification.
 A live-scan biometric is supplied to the card to perform cardholder-to-card (CTC) authentication and the card responds with an indication of the success of the on-card biometric comparison.
 The response includes information that allows the reader to authenticate the card.
 The cardholder PIN is not required for this operation.
-The PIV Card shall include a mechanism to block this authentication mechanism after a number of consecutive failed authentication attempts as stipulated by the department or agency.
-As with authentication using the PIV biometrics, if agencies choose to implement on-card biometric comparison, it shall be implemented as defined in [SP 800-73] and [SP 800-76].
+The PIV Card SHALL include a mechanism to block this authentication mechanism after a number of consecutive failed authentication attempts as stipulated by the department or agency.
+As with authentication using the PIV biometrics, if agencies choose to implement on-card biometric comparison, it SHALL be implemented as defined in [SP 800-73] and [SP 800-76].

 Some of the characteristics of the on-card biometric comparison authentication mechanism are as follows: